AndreLeEEEEE/KPI/README.md

 forward.
 Originally, the MB driver is initialized second as logging into that requires pyautogui instead of selenium.
 After the modification that made looking up a specific plex page more universal, the pw will be brought to the foreground.
 Since the previous change is required in case the search results change in order, a way to put the MBw in front was necessary.

+6/1/2021: The color feature of the web interface was added back in.
+This means the code has to be refactored again to to utilize color, as opposed to relying on *'s.